Nixwzy/JavaScript-API-Interaction/README.md

-# JavaScript API Interaction
+# JS API Interaction
- A project that shows how an API/HTTP requests works.
+This repository contains a project that demonstrates how to interact with an API using JavaScript.
+It includes functions for making GET, POST, PUT, and DELETE requests to an API (JSONPlaceholder) for managing posts.
+The project also showcases event handling for buttons to trigger these API requests dynamically.
+The primary goal is to learn and practice API interaction techniques in JavaScript.